Subject-Z/omninav/src/content/articles/the-hidden-tyrant.md

 poster: "https://cover.netshort.com/tos-vod-mya-v-da59d5a2040f5f77/imageG/production/1992053719850127362/1764384066508-3590727971322953-3%E6%AF%944jpg~tplv-vod-noop.image"
 ---

+# Unmasking the Dandy: The Hidden Genius Who Saved an Empire

 **The Hidden Tyrant** is a gripping historical short drama that masterfully employs the "hidden genius" trope, blending high-stakes political intrigue, martial arts action, and a compelling romance born of misunderstanding.
 The story follows Su Yu, the second son of the Marquis of Zhenbei, who has spent fifteen years cultivating a reputation as the capital’s most useless wastrel to survive the machinations of his treacherous stepmother and formidable grandfather.
 Beneath the guise of a drunken womanizer, however, lies a grandmaster martial artist and a patriot dedicated to the Great Yan Dynasty.

 ### The Art of Deception